 Additionally, some can only be accessed by water, so travelers will have the opportunity to kayak under limestone arches into the hidden space beyond.
 Many cruises include kayaking and cave exploring in their packages, though you can also arrange them separately.

 Hiking is another awesome activity that can be done when you land on the small islands.
 Many of the trails allow you to get up high so that you can get beautiful panoramic views over the bay.

-Diving is a relatively new activity in Ha Long Bay but there are some companies that offer the experience to dive deep into the bay’s underwater world.
+Diving is a relatively new activity in Ha Long Bay, but there are some companies that offer the experience of diving deep into the bay’s underwater world.
 Submerge yourself in the stunning jade-colored water to see vibrant corals and beautiful marine life.
 An awesome way to see what lies beneath the limestone towers.

-Cycling has become incredibly popular, as a way to explore the islands.
-For example, on Cat Ba Island there are several bike trails to choose from.
-These paths go through dense forest, lush green rice paddies, and beautiful wide-open coastal paths.
+Cycling has become incredibly popular as a way to explore the islands.
+For example, on Cat Ba Island, there are several bike trails to choose from.
+These paths go through dense forests, lush green rice paddies, and beautiful wide-open coastal paths.
 An excellent way to explore the area on the land.

 - Spa & massage – the more high-end cruises offer spa and wellness at the end of an active day of kayaking and exploring.

 - Star-gazing – watching the stars from the deck, sparkling across the shimmering waters of the bay, is an unforgettable experience.